garrandall/popular-music-data/tracks/believer-imagine-dragons.md

 First things first
 I'mma say all the words inside my head
-I'm fired up and tired of the way that things have been, oh ooh The way that things have been, oh ooh
+I'm fired up and tired of the way that things have been, oh oh The way that things have been, oh oh

 Second things second
 Don't you tell me what you think that I could be
-I'm the one at the sail, I'm the master of my sea, oh ooh The master of my sea, oh ooh
+I'm the one at the sail, I'm the master of my sea, oh oh The master of my sea, oh oh

 I was broken from a young age
 Taking my sulking to the masses